NathStevo97/certifications-notes/ansible/pluralsight/automating-ec2-deployment/04_generating-an-inventory-of-ec2-instances.md

 # 4.0 - Generating an Inventory of EC2 Instances

 ## 4.1 - Using a Dynamic Inventory Script

 - At small resource numbers, management is easy.
 In practice, one could be dealing with anywhere from  10,000 - 100,000 instances (or more).
   - Each of these instances may have frequently changing IPs (either they're spun up on-demand or frequently autoscaled)
 - To help manage these, one can utilise `EC2.py` and `EC2.ini` files, which leverage the AWS CLI.
 - `EC2.py` is a script using the Boto EC2 library, which queries AWS for any particular running EC2 instances for a given account.
 - `EC2.ini` acts as configuration for `EC2.py` and is used to limit the scope of Ansible's reach.

-- The file are available via the fillowing links:
-  -
-  -

 - Environment variables need to be set for these files to be leveraged:
   - `export ANSIBLE_HOSTS=/working_dir/ec2.py`